 Faculty and staff members are actively encouraged to provide commentary to the news media on their areas of expertise in print and multimedia platforms.
-The Office of Marketing and Communications monitors news and provides the media with tip sheets, including University expertise available for commentary.
+The Division of University Communications monitors news and provides the media with tip sheets, including University expertise available for commentary.

-While the Office of Marketing and Communications serves as the primary contact point for media who are looking for University expert commentary, those listed on the Catholic University Experts website are permitted to speak directly to media.
-Faculty and staff members nevertheless should inform The Office of Marketing and Communications about an interview at the time it is scheduled and share the news clip with the office.
+While the Division of University Communications serves as the primary contact point for media who are looking for University expert commentary, those listed on the Catholic University Experts website are permitted to speak directly to media.
+Faculty and staff members nevertheless should inform The Division of University Communications about an interview at the time it is scheduled and share the news clip with the office.

-The Office of Marketing and Communications staff is available to screen calls from journalists for faculty and staff members who desire this service.
+The Division of University Communications staff is available to screen calls from journalists for faculty and staff members who desire this service.
 Media requests can be forwarded to (202) 319-5600 or emailed to firstname.lastname@example.org.

 The office also is able to assist in pitching faculty and staff members' editorials to print and digital publications.
-If possible, faculty and staff members publishing media commentary or editorials should inform the Office of Marketing and Communications of the publication and, if possible, send the published text to email@example.com.
+If possible, faculty and staff members publishing media commentary or editorials should inform the Division of University Communications of the publication and, if possible, send the published text to email@example.com.

 2. Individuals not Designated as University Experts

-Faculty and staff members who are not designated as University Experts on the Catholic University Experts website and who are contacted by the media should always consult with the Office of Marketing and Communications before agreeing to an interview on behalf of the University.
+Faculty and staff members who are not designated as University Experts on the Catholic University Experts website and who are contacted by the media should always consult with the Division of University Communications before agreeing to an interview on behalf of the University.
 If a request is made about University matters, it should be directed to the Executive Director of University Communications at (202)-319-5600.

 3. Guidelines for Commenting to the Media

-For a complete set of guidelines for speaking to the media or to request media training visit the Office of Marketing and Communications website or call the Executive Director of Communications at tel.
+For a complete set of guidelines for speaking to the media or to request media training visit the Division of University Communications website or call the Executive Director of Communications at tel.
 (202) 319-5600.